The derived algebra of a stabilizer, families of coadjoint orbits, and sheets: Abstract

 \section{Abstract}

-Let $\g$ be a finite-dimensional real or complex Lie algebra and $\mu \in \g^{*}$.
-In the first part of the paper we discuss the relation between the derived algebra of the stabilizer of $\mu$ and the set of coadjoint orbits, which have the same dimension as the orbit of $\mu$.
-In the second part of the paper we consider a real or complex semisimple Lie algebra $\g$ and discuss the relation between the derived algebra of the centralizer of an element $\mu \in \g$ and sheets of $\g$.
-In particular, we prove that if $\g$ is either $\sL(n, \Complex)$ or a compact real Lie algebra, then the derived algebra of the centralizer of $\mu \in \g$ is the orthogonal complement to the sheet through $\mu$.
+Let $\g$ be a finite-dimensional real or complex Lie algebra, and let $\mu \in \g^{*}$.
+In the first part of the paper, the relation is discussed between the derived algebra of the stabilizer of $\mu$ and the set of coadjoint orbits which have the same dimension as the orbit of $\mu$.
+In the second part, semisimple Lie algebras are considered, and the relation is discussed between the derived algebra of a centralizer and sheets.